dina-web-nrm/dina-collections/README.md

 	 Last Name = Doe
 	```
    * Press save
-   * Navigate to credentials and set password (switch temporary to off first)
+   * Navigate to credentials and set password and confirm (switch temporary to off first)
+   * Press the red save button